hoftherose/arch-wayland-setup/ToolsSetup/RANGER.md

 If you want to change the image method, simply remember that we are not using X11 and therefor some alternatives might not work (situation could change in the future)

+> NOTE: When setting up rnvimr, it will probably be better to instead use ueberzugpp as this now has support for wayland and nvim creates a different terminal session (TERM will not equal xterm-kitty)

 ### Previewing javascript/images not working
 There's and issue with the scope.sh script in ranger sometimes that the appications/javascript MIME file type won't render in preview.
 If one disables the preview, then you won't see images. z+v will toggle this in ranger.